gurmeherr/VisGuide/README.md

 4. Use the "Voice" button to toggle voice announcements on/off
 5. Use the "Refresh" button to reload the application if needed

+## Privacy

+VisGuide does not collect, store, or transmit any personal data.
+All processing happens locally on your device.
+For more information, please read our [Privacy Policy](PRIVACY_POLICY.md).

 ## Deployment

 This application can be deployed to Vercel or any other hosting platform that supports React applications.